8 of the best places for a bluebell walk in Surrey

 Sheepleas - Shere Road, West Horsley KT24 6AP

 Situated on the chalk slopes of the North Downs and managed by Surrey Wildlife Trust, Sheepleas is a delightfully English blend of woods, scrub and grassland.
 In spring, the landscape really comes into its own, with bluebells peeping out from under the canopy of trees.
 On a clear day, you might even catch a glimpse of London’s skyline.

-Post-walk refreshment: Set off for the Duke of Wellington to enjoy traditional pub fare with an American twist, washed down with one of their fine English guest ales.
+Post-walk refreshment: Set off for the Duke of Wellington to enjoy traditional pub fare, washed down with one of their fine English guest ales.

 Situated in the gardens of what is surely Surrey’s premier address, the historic Hampton Court Palace, ‘The Wilderness’ is a feast for the senses, no matter what the time of year.
 Springtime, however, is a real treat, with daffodils and bluebells frolicking in the long grass – a must visit.